 Research

 The research in our lab focuses on the effectiveness and safety of commonly prescribed medications in vulnerable populations.
 Vulnerable populations may include many diverse groups of individuals that often exhibit poorer health outcomes.
-In our studies, we focus on patients with chronic liver disease, older adults, as well as patients subjected to polypharmacy and thus at risk of interactions between different medications.
-Below follows a brief description of our ongoing research in these three areas.
+In our studies, we focus on patients with chronic liver disease, older adults, patients subjected to polypharmacy and at risk of drug-drug interactions, and patients with a genetic susceptibility to drug toxicity.
+Below follows a brief description of our ongoing research in these four areas.

 Prometheus Bound by Peter Paul Rubens